chicago-justice-project/article-tagging/CONTRIBUTING.md

 # Setup

 Fork this repo, clone your fork, and navigate to it.
-If you're going to be developing it doesn't necessarily make sense to install as a package, but you'll still need to install the dependencies.
-If you have not already installed the dependencies, then see the instructions in the [README](README.md).
+If you're going to be developing it doesn't necessarily make sense to install as a package, but you'll still need to install the dependencies:

 ## Dependencies